howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/1-getting-started.md

 </Instruction>

 Since you're adding two mutations to the editor at once, the mutations need to have _operation names_.
-In your case, these are `CreateGraphcoolLink` and `CreateRelayLink`.
+In your case, these are `CreateGraphcoolLink` and `CreateApolloLink `.

 <Instruction>